 Check walls, iron curtains, buildings, and benches, look up, look all around it’s right there!

-Small portions of deliciousness varying from a bowl of olives to the most filling patatas bravas which are meant to be shared.
+Small portions of deliciousness from a bowl of olives to the most filling patatas bravas are meant to be shared.

 Usually, tapas are lined up behind a glass display or on the bar’s long countertop.
-In most popular places you must make your way to order, so don’t be shy and push through nicely!
+In popular places you must make your way to the bar to place an order, so don’t be shy and push through nicely!

-You will go back and forth quite a few times so remember to pay when finished and not while choosing.
+You will probably go back for seconds quite a few times, so remember to pay when finished and not while choosing.

 If you don’t like the idea of pushing through a crowd or sitting at the bar, you can find restaurants that allow reservations.